 |Testlet 5||3 TBSs||3 WCs||3 TBSs||3 TBSs|

 The CPA Exam has two time limits, and both affect the difficulty of the exam.
 The first time limit you will face is the four-hour duration of each section’s exam.
-After you pass your first section, you’ll encounter the second time limit: the 18 months your passing score remains valid for.
+After you pass your first section, you’ll encounter the second time limit: the 18 months for which your passing score remains valid.

 Your task is to answer each of these questions to the best of your ability.
 But having a time limit means you’ll need to prioritize answering every question over scrutinizing each question individually.

 To make matters worse, during the CPA Exam, you will not be able to return to testlets once you have completed them.
 It is vital to plan your time in each testlet because any extra time you have at the end of the exam is wasted.

 Because the CPA Exam’s time limit is not divided between testlets for you, it is important to plan your test time before you sit for the exam.

 The Gleim Time Management System sets time goals for each testlet of the CPA Exam.
 By following our time allocation recommendations, you can ensure you have enough time for each question in every testlet.

 You can learn more in our free CPA Exam Guide.

 Once you have passed your first section of the CPA Exam, a new timer begins counting down.
 You have 18 months to pass the remaining three sections of the CPA Exam; if you do not pass them all, you’ll lose credit for the first section you passed.

 This adds additional stress to every stage of your exam process.
 Managing this stress, creating a study plan, and adjusting your plans for setbacks is part of passing the CPA Exam.

 Time-management and project management are key skills for accountants to possess.
 By including multiple time limits on the CPA Exam, the AICPA tests your ability to manage time and maintain accuracy and focus.